US senator visits Taiwan as China ups military threat | Law-Order

 - Taiwan

-On a visit to Taiwan, US Senator Tammy Duckworth reiterated support for the island amid rising Chinese threats.
+US Senator Tammy Duckworth on Tuesday reiterated America's support for Taiwan on her second visit in a year to the self-governing island claimed by China.

-Duckworth met with Taiwanese President Tsai Ing-wen on Tuesday and emphasized the close economic, political, and security relations between Taipei and Washington.
+Duckworth, meeting with Taiwan President Tsai Ing-wen, emphasized the close economic, political and security relations between Taipei and Washington.

-China claims Taiwan as its territory to be annexed by force and sent 30 military aircraft into airspace close to the island Monday.
-Taiwan's Defense Ministry said it responded by scrambling jets, putting air defense missile systems on alert, and issuing radio warnings.
+China sent 30 military aircraft toward the island on Monday in an ongoing campaign of regular flights.
+Taiwan's Defence Ministry said it responded by scrambling jets, putting air defense missile systems on alert and issuing radio warnings.

-In her remarks to Tsai, Duckworth said she wanted to "emphasize our support for Taiwan security''.
+Duckworth said she wanted to "emphasise our support for Taiwan security''.
+The former Army helicopter pilot and lieutenant colonel in the National Guard cited strong bipartisan backing for a bill she has put forward promoting cooperation between Taiwan's armed forces and the National Guard.

+"The US government has recently sent a series of erroneous signals on the Taiwan issue," he said.
+"What the US government should do is to put into practice President Biden's remarks that the US does not seek a new Cold War with China, does not aim to change China's system...and does not support Taiwan independence.''
+US President Joe Biden said on a recent trip to Japan and South Korea that the US would intervene militarily if China were to invade Taiwan.

+Russia's invasion of Ukraine has put China's threats against Taiwan under new focus, prompting increased backing for arms sales and political support from Democrats and Republicans.

-China upped the ante further in May, reaching out to the Solomon Islands and nine other island nations with a sweeping security proposal that, even if only partially realized, could give it a presence in the Pacific much nearer Hawaii, Australia, New Zealand, and on the doorstep of the strategic American territory of Guam.
+China upped the ante further in May, reaching out to the Solomon Islands and nine other island nations with a sweeping security proposal that, even if only partially realised, could give it a presence in the Pacific much nearer Hawaii, Australia, New Zealand and on the doorstep of the strategic American territory of Guam.

 That is seen as a potential route to blocking access to Taiwan by the US and its allies in the event China makes good on its threat to invade the island.

-While relations with Taiwan are informal in deference to Beijing, the US remains its main supplier of defensive arms and source of political support in international organizations where China blocks Taiwan's participation.
+While relations with Taiwan are informal in deference to Beijing, the US remains its main supplier of defensive arms and source of political support in international organisations where China blocks Taiwan's participation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)